 Designer-Preferred Flooring Characteristics

 Trendy flooring might catch your eye, but jumping in without thinking it through usually backfires.
 Flooring isn’t something you swap out every year.
-It’s a big investment, and if you just follow the latest look, you can end up regretting it—and spending a lot more than you planned.
+It’s a big investment, and if you just follow the latest look, you may end up regretting it and spending much more than you planned.

-- Trendy colors and patterns don’t stick around.
+• Trendy colours and patterns don’t stick around.
 What’s “in” right now often looks tired or out of place in just a few years.

-- If you pick something too bold or specific, it locks you in.
-Suddenly, you can’t change your furniture, paint colors, or even the layout without things clashing.
+• If you pick something too bold or specific, it locks you in.
+Suddenly, you can’t change your furniture, paint colours, or even the layout without things clashing.

 Final Thoughts: Why Designers Go For Flooring That Lasts